← Back to work

 List beats cards for scannability

-Iterating from card-based to list-based layout improved information density and scannability — users could evaluate more events faster with less scrolling.
+Moving from cards to a list improved information density - users evaluated more events faster, with less scrolling.

 04